goldmansachs/reladomo-kata/README.md

 The project should automatically be imported as a Maven project.
 In case it is not imported as a Maven project, you can import it by right click on reladomo-kata => "Maven" => "Configure..."

 ##### Setup the project JDK:
+Maven will automatically select Java 8 for you, make sure you have your JDK 8 installed and properly configured in Eclipse "Preferences" => "Installed JREs".
+If not follow the below steps:

 1) Navigate to "Window" => "Preferences" => "Installed JREs" => "Add" => "Standard VM".

 2) For "JRE home:" click on "Directory..." find your Java 8 JDK directory and click "OK", all other fields should auto-populate.